fshowalter/devblog/_posts/2014-03-03-auditing-in-rails.md

 1. The `previous_changes` hash is replaced by the `changed_attributes` hash.
 2. The `changed_attributes` hash is cleared.

 So what's happening here?
 Well, save is getting called twice.
 When we call `movie.save`, Rails first calls save on the premier child-object so it can have an id to put in the movie's `premier_id` column.
 Due to Premier's `has_one :movie` association, the premier child-object calls save on it's associated movie, which in turn replaces the movie's `previous_changes` hash with the movie's `changed_attributes` hash and then clears the movie's `changed_attributes` hash.
+Confused?
+Me too.
+Let's break it down.

+1. We call `movie.save`
+2. Inside the `movie.save` method, Rails calls `save` on `movie.premier`.
+3. Inside the `movie.premier.save` method, Rails calls `save` on `premier.movie`, which is the movie we called save on in step 1.
+4. Inside `movie.premier.movie.save` Rails copies the `changed_attributes` of `movie.premier.movie` to `previous_changes`.
+This consists of {"title" => nil}.
+5. Rails clears the `changed_attributes` of `movie.premier.movie`.

 At this point, Rails has a saved Premier object with an id.
-The movie's `changed_attributes` hash is empty and it's `previous_changes` hash is `{ "title" => nil }`.
+The movie's `changed_attributes` hash is empty (cleared in step 5) and it's `previous_changes` hash is `{ "title" => nil }` (copied in step 4).

 Now that the child object is saved, Rails finishes saving our object, which _once again_ replaces the `previous_changes` hash, except now our `changed_attributes` hash is empty, thus making the `previous_changes` hash empty.